What is a Mandible Fracture?

 During treatment, anti-inflammatory medications are used to decrease pain or discomfort.
 You might also need to take antibiotics to prevent any bone infection.
 Liquid-only diets are required because you won’t be able to chew with wires in place.

 The most important thing is that proper oral hygiene is maintained during this time.
 With the wires, it’s hard to open the mouth for brushing.
-Most dentists recommend swishing with mouthwash to kill the bacteria and germs.
+Most professionals recommend swishing with mouthwash to kill the bacteria and germs.